Sunday, February 17, 2013

 Faves From The Tonner 2013 Mainline Release

 The last few lines have left me somewhat lukewarm, while my wallet has been ecstatic.
 With the 2013 Mainline release from Tonner, the roles have been reversed.
 Let's dig in, shall we?
-And first, I will start off the statement that all of these photos are from the official Tonner site, which you can access by clicking here.
+And first, I will start off the statement that all of these photos are from the official Tonner site.

 I have kept my eye on the Deanna Denton line, but since she was a larger size than most 16" vinyl dolls and couldn't easily share clothes, I have avoided her.
 "Luncheon Date," a new 16" size, could change all that.
 Rooted hair, applied eyelashes, and a very cool retro outfit - nicely done!